-The undersigned organizations support the efforts of the Administration to broaden the economic recovery and invest in critical, long-term priorities.
-Recognizing that you and your colleagues are reviewing the impact of existing tax provisions as part of the budget process, we write today to underscore the importance of like-kind exchanges to our economy.
+The undersigned organizations support your efforts to broaden the economic recovery and invest in critical, long-term priorities.
+Recognizing that you will be reviewing the impact of existing tax provisions in the weeks ahead, we write today to underscore the importance of like-kind exchanges to our economy.